 Can I get this element included in my Working Tax Credit?

 To qualify the claimant (or their partner) must receive the highest rate care component of disability living allowance (DLA), the enhanced rate of the daily living component of personal independence payment (PIP) or the higher rate of attendance allowance (AA).

 As it is part of WTC, at least one person must be working (although, unlike the disability element, the disabled person need not be the worker).

 If you are part of a couple and both of you meet the conditions, you can get two severe disability elements included in your WTC.

-How much additional premium is included in my Working Tax Credit?
+How much is the element in my Working Tax Credit?

-If you satify the above rules for the Severe Disability Element to be included in your Working Tax Credit an additional £1,290 will be included in your tax credits.
+If you satify the above rules for the Severe Disability Element to be included in your Working Tax Credit, an additional £1,290 will be included in your maximum tax credit award.